onyx-platform/engraver/README.md

 ### User Guide

 This a short guide that explains each major piece of Engraver by walking through an example.
-You can skip down to the bottom of this README for the specification of every command, switch, and option in Engraver.

 #### Initialization